 FAQ playgrounds in London

-However, playgrounds in London are first and foremost about local community play areas.
-This is where you’ll find the friendliest faces and best vibe.
+Also, don’t forget about local community play areas where you’ll often find the friendliest faces and best vibes.
 Examples of good local playgrounds:

 Peckham Rye Playground

 Parliament Hill Playground